OUR PROGRAMMING

 The Rise Program

-Training, mentorship, experiential learning, and a network to support your career and leadership development across multiple streams of work — governance, advocacy, and social impact.
+Training, mentorship, experiential learning, and a network to support your career and leadership development across multiple streams of work — governance, grassroots, and social impact.

 Fora’s programming offers participants training, mentorship, experiential learning, and a network to change the world.